 Syd Shelton (b.
 1947) is a British photographer and designer, who documented the Rock Against Racism movement.
 His work is held in the collections of the Tate the Victoria & Albert and National Portrait Gallery.

-Syd Shelton was born in Pontefract, South Yorkshire, UK in 1947.
-He studied painting at Leeds College of Art before becoming a photographer and graphic designer.
+Syd Shelton was born in Pontefract, South Yorkshire, UK in 1947, he studied painting at Wakefield College of Art before becoming a photographer and graphic designer.

-He moved to London in the 1960s and then travelled to Sydney, Australia in 1972 where he worked as a photojournalist and began to exhibit his work.
-After returning to London in 1976 he became one of the founding members of Rock Against Racism, a collective of political activists and musicians that organised concerts across the country with an anti-racist message.
+After returning to London in 1976 he met photographer and activist Red Saunders who encouraged him to become one of the architects of Rock Against Racism Movement, a collective of political activists and musicians that organised concerts across the country with an anti-racist message.

 ‘Red’s enthusiasm was infectious,’ he says.
 ‘He got me involved straight away as their unofficial photographer.
 He had a studio in Soho in a former boxing club between the Windmill Theatre and the strip clubs which was exciting, and which became our HQ for weekly meetings”